gvwilson/thirdbit/src/fiction/bear/index.md

 The wooden walkway strung between them was strong enough to support the weigh of a dozen chain-link nets, but still seemed fragile against the Pilots' ancient stonework.
-Shuqang the Great had cast a spell on the nets a century ago to catch things floating down from the Blight.
+Zhuqang the Great had cast a spell on the nets a century ago to catch things floating down from the Blight.
 While the land downriver from them was lush and green, only a few stunted brambles grew upstream.